deadly/valorant-agent-yoinker/README.md

 **MAKE SURE VALORANT IS OPEN BEFORE RUNNING AGENT YOINKER.** Launch VALORANT and then run the program.
 Enter your region and agents you want to instalock.

 data.json Settings:
-- hoverDelay: integer - default 0.
+- hoverDelay: integer in seconds - default 0.
 Option to put a delay between match found and hovering over the agent in select.
-- lockDelay: integer - default 0.
+- lockDelay: integer in seconds - default 0.
 Option to put a delay between the agent being hovered and then being locked.
 # Regions
 The program will ask you for your region.
 The available regions are NA, EU, LATAM, BR, AP, KR, and PBE.
 Type the region that you play on.
 Here is a list of server locations and their respective region: https://support-valorant.riotgames.com/hc/en-us/articles/360055678634-Server-Select